All Episodes

 And that's what is actually what happened.

-Uh and I'm told from a person who has seen these notes, they're highly exculpatory.
+And I'm told from a person who has seen these notes, they're highly exculpatory.

 They're going to be explosive when they're unsealed by the court.

-They've been filed right now under seal, but when they get released, there'll be a new revelation and more, even more concerning behavior than what we already know about the Flynn case.
+They've been filed right now under seal, but when they get released, there'll be a new revelation and even more concerning behavior than what we already know about the Flynn case.

 How soon will we get to see it?

-Because I heard the same thing from my sources that it is beyond explosive.
+Because I heard the same thing from my sources, that it is beyond explosive.

-I mean, I get can he be impeached?
+I mean, can he be impeached?

 He's had some tough moments in this case, and we've yet to see what the appellate court has done.

-Remember the appellation.
+Remember the appellate material?

-That's that's that's more than a tough moment.
+That's more than a tough moment.

 Significant Brady material.